MSP Billing Gaps Explained: Why You're Paying Microsoft More Than You're Billing Clients

 What a Billing Gap Actually Looks Like

 That 10-seat gap at $22/month margin costs you $220/month.
-From one client's one SKU, that is $2,640 per year quietly absorbed into your cost of goods.
+From one client's one SKU, that's $2,640 per year quietly absorbed into your cost of goods.

 The Three Root Causes

-Seat changes without PSA updates.
-When a client adds or removes users, the change happens at the Microsoft level immediately.
-PSA updates require someone to log a ticket, run a sync, or manually update the agreement line.
-In the chaos of daily operations, that step gets missed.
+When a client adds or removes users, the change hits Microsoft immediately.
+Updating the PSA requires someone to log a ticket, run a sync, or manually edit the agreement line.
+In daily operations, that step gets missed.
+The vendor count moves.
+The billing count doesn't.

-Estimating Your Number
+Estimating Your Exposure

 A rough starting point: take your total Microsoft 365 seat count across all clients, multiply by your average margin per seat, then apply a 10% leakage rate.

-If you manage 2,000 seats at $15 average margin, 10% leakage works out to 200 unbilled seats at $15 each, or $3,000 per month.
+If you manage 2,000 seats at $15 average margin, a 10% leakage rate works out to 200 unbilled seats at $15 each, or $3,000 per month in recovered revenue.

 The Fix: A 20-Minute Monthly Process